omeka/omeka-s-enduser/docs/modules/mapping.md

 	- For timestamp properties, if two events have a date of "1 January 2000," both events will show on the map when either is in the story slider.
 	- For interval properties, if one event has an interval of "28 July 1914 - 11 November 1918" and another has an interval of "January 1819 - December 1920" both events will show on the map when either is in the story slider.
 	- Note that this setting only works when "Fly to" is set to "Default view".
 - **Timeline theme**: A dropdown offering timeline color schemes from [TimelineJS](https://timeline.knightlab.com/){target=_blank}.
 The options are Default (the only theme available in previous versions of the timeline), a Dark theme, and a Contrast theme with accessibility-compliant colors.
 Note that these selections call a CSS file that will apply to all timelines on one page; different timelines on the same page cannot have different themes.
+See the example images below in the [Timeline public view](#timeline-public-view) section of this page.
 - **Timeline navigation position**: by default, the timeline displays with the story slider, to the left of the map.
 Using this dropdown, you can change where the story slider displays.
 Options are:
 	- Default position
 	- Full width, below story slider and map